 The outlook for people with lupus nephritis varies.
 Most people see only intermittent symptoms.
 Their kidney damage may be noticed only during urine tests.

-However, some people do have more serious nephritis symptoms.
-It is these people who are at increased risk for loss of kidney function.
-Treatments can be used to slow the course of nephritis.
-Unfortunately, they are not always successful.
+If you have more serious nephritis symptoms, you’re at increased risk for a loss of kidney function.
+Treatments can be used to slow the course of nephritis, but they aren’t always successful.
+Talk to your doctor about which treatment is right for you.